Nqwebasaurus: Classification

-More recent phylogenetic analyses that include Nqwebasaurus support its current position as the basalmost member of Ornithomimosauria, one of the most basal clades of Coelurosauria, and the sister taxon of Maniraptora.
-However, new fossil material of coelurosaurs from the Early Cretaceous of Gondwana is much needed in order to gain a further understanding of Gondwanan coelurosaur phylogeny.
+The most recent phylogenetic analyses that include Nqwebasaurus recovered it in the position as the basalmost member of Ornithomimosauria.
+However, many older studies have recovered different positions for the taxon amongst Coelurosauria, ranging from a basal member of the group, a compsognathid, or an alvarezsaurid.
+In combination with the rather divergent anatomy of Nqwebasaurus in comparison to other ornithomimosaurs, it is potentially uncertain what the taxon's phylogenetic affinities may be.

 The cladogram below follows an analysis by Yuong-Nam Lee, Rinchen Barsbold, Philip J. Currie, Yoshitsugu Kobayashi, Hang-Jae Lee, Pascal Godefroit, François Escuillié & Tsogtbaatar Chinzorig.
 The analysis was published in 2014, and displays the current phylogenetic position of Nqwebasaurus.